-F. RECREATION AREAS AND PUBLIC ACCESS
+EF.
+RECREATION AREAS AND PUBLIC ACCESS

 The CRMC and the Town of Jamestown are committed to providing and maintaining public access to the shoreline.
 Under Rhode Island law the public has (and has had since the seventeenth century) the right to use the coasts of the state between mean high water and mean low water for the purposes of fishing, swimming, gathering seaweed, and passing along the shore.
 To realize this public right the CRMC and the town work together to maximize the potential of existing town-owned parks and other areas on the waterfront; to maintain and mark existing rights-of-way (ROWs); and to identify, survey, and open potential ROWs that can best serve the public interest.
 (The town, for example, believes that all the existing shoreline easements on public property for water outflow and underground cables already provide public access to the shoreline.
 It is currently updating its inventory of those easements.)
 As part of its program supporting public access, the CRMC requires all harbor management plans to include significant public access provisions.
-This section of the plan discusses where the town stands at present in that respect.
+This section of the plan discusses where the town stands at present in that respect, the Jamestown Conservation Commission is currently updating the Shoreline Access and Rights of Way Inventory and expects to complete it during 2024.
 Also see map in Appendix A-4.
+The Jamestown Conservation Commission is in discussions with town leadership to identify oversight responsibility for Rights of Way management.
+Supporting organizations would include the Harbor Commission, Public Works Department and the Planning Commission,

-1. Recent Developments
+1. Recent Developments in Public access: